k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/1.lesson-green/unit-3.md

 The fileaccess alert amongst the above messages is a definite smoking gun that a ping-utility wouldnt ever do.
 So, this is great for standard runtime anomly behaviour...
 But, this lab is mostly for supply chain, so lets test that

-### A malicious behaviour cause by the artefact having been tampered with:
+### 2) A malicious behaviour cause by the artefact having been tampered with in the supply chain:

-WIP: C is implementing the other modules, here is the short version, done on her laptop
+WIP: We will put something into the ping app , assuming the vendor didnt sign it, that has nothing to do with the ping